Anchormen/spark-cef/README.md

  The current implementation supports a number of options:

 1. scanLines: the number of lines to use to infer the schema.
 This can be used to avoid a full pass over the data.
-Note: the specified number of lines is taken into the driver!
+Note: the specified number of lines is taken into the driver! (default = -1 which means to scan all data)
 2. partitions: the number of partitions the result should have.
-This number is passed to the sc.textFile(…) operation used to read the CEF file(s)
+This number is passed to the sc.textFile(…) operation used to read the CEF file(s). (default is determined by spark)
 3. epoch.millis.fields: a comma separated list of fields that contain a unix timestamp in milliseconds and should be cast to a Timestamp.
 Example: *"epoch.millis.fields"->"field1, field2, field3"*
+4. string.trim: specifies that all string values should be trimmed (default = false)

 Characters that are escaped (like \n, \\| and \\=) are converted into the right character or linefeed.